 Being aware, by definition, requires emotional honesty, courage, and humility.

-People that are self-aware are naturally curious, and want to know more and do better at life.
+People that are self-aware are naturally curious and want to know more and do better in life.
 They also tend to be more realistic and enter relationships knowing that everyone has baggage – including themselves – and commit to finding ways to deal with it.

 People who are self-aware tend to be much happier than those who are not.
 Inner wisdom puts them in a position where they are better able to both express and receive love because they are more aware of their core needs, and the needs of others.